rumkin/tc39-synced-function/README.md

 2. It makes harder to implement other language features like piped calls with things like this `x |> await fetch().then((res) => res.json())`.
 3. It requires custom solutions for other language feauters like async for-loop.

 Synchronized function solves this issues and reduces syntax complexity.
-It resolves all promises, even intermediate promises from chained calls.
-It's still asynchronous under the hood and return a promise like regular async function do, so it isn't a blocking too.
-In the case when developers still need to move a call to another event-frame, they can use `setImmediate/setTimeout`.
+It resolves all promises returend by function call, even from chained calls.
+It's still asynchronous under the hood and returns a promise like regular async function do, so it isn't a blocking too.
+In the case when developers still need to move a call to another event-frame, they can use `setImmediate/setTimeout` or `nowait` keyword.

 ## Syntax

 ### Regular function

 Synchromized functions requires `synced` keyword placed before the function.
+Also it uses `nowait` keyword to prevent a promise resolution.

 Example: